top of page

 A regulating line is a safeguard against arbitrariness.
 It is a way of shaking a work created in enthusiasm; it is the schoolboy’s proof positive, the mathematician’s QED.”

 In all the fields in which he exercised his talents, Cassandre too felt it necessary to establish his composition on geometric figures and “regulating lines” based on numerical rhythm.
 This need is most spectacularly evident in his early posters.
 They reflect an interest in street art-an art accessible to all- which obviously led him to search for structures that could give his work the anonymous appearance of formal perfection.

 Like Le Corbusier and the Italian fifteenth-century artists, it clearly aspired to be at once an architect and a painter.
 The geometrical structure of L’Intransigeant casts an interesting sidelight on Cassandre’s approach to composition.
 The design consists of a rectangle having a base equal to four modules and sides three modules high.
 The composition combines a pair of three-modules squares, two-thirds of each square overlapping on the other.
 It is governed by a series of right angles between diagonal lines intersecting these squares.
 The module on which the composition is based is subdivided into four equal parts, of which two determine the width of the telegraph pole coinciding with the vertical side of one of the squares.
 The based of the nose, the opening of the mouth and the position of the chin and eye are all determined by either one or two subdivisions of the module.
 The top of the letters forming the newspaper’s title is lined on the diagonal intersecting the left-hand square.
 A half-module regulates the line of he forehead which is tangential to the top of the ear.

 The geometrical basis of this composition is so evident that it does more than regulate the design: it actually dictates the poster’s forms.
 It might be objected that it is simply to systematic to provide a good example.
-How then does it compare with other posters Cassandre designed in the same spirit and around the same time?

 In Pivolo (1924) Cassandre introduces the golden section so often used by Le Corbusier as well as many earlier artists.
 The rectangle enclosing the composition is obtained in the usual manner by taking a square whose side is equal to the smaller side of the rectangle (in this case the base) and then subdividing it into two equal rectangles.
 One of these rectangles is further subdivided into two right angle triangles.
 Their hypotenuse determines the length of the longer side of the initial rectangle.
 The base of the illustration (a stylised magpie) is established by a repetition of these half-squares, while the upper side of the first half-square establishes the upper limit of the figure (the tip of the bird’s tail).
 The horizontal sides of the second square produced in this manner established the height of a new golden section rectangle which stands in the vertical axis of the poster.
 The vertical sides of this rectangle determine the width of the illustration.
 One merely has to continue dividing the poster rhythmically into further golden section rectangles, and into the squares that determine those rectangles, to get the structure of the other major elements in the design : the line on which the letters “piVolo” rest, height and width of the glass, the width of the V crowning the composition, the centers and radii of the circles representing the bird’s abdomen and wing.
 The diagonal lines in both the illustration and the text are established by the various diagonals intersecting the aforementioned figures.